 The brief oxygen pulses, 3–5 seconds, do not allow the body enough recovery to discontinue the blood flow.
 It is usually a challenge to establish the blood flow pattern.
 The pulses are short enough to prevent recovery that allows the body to discontinue the flow pattern.
 The timing is designed to deliver oxygen and also keep the circuit active.

-Shy of the heartbeat in the head, the usage guide still works — but gains in mental function are consistent with Ardenne’s lesser published results of 5–15%.
+Shy of the heartbeat in the head, the usage method still works — but gains in mental function are consistent with Ardenne’s lesser published results of 5–15%.

 Cipolla scientifically supports the concept that mammals compensate for hypoxic athletic challenge by squirting more blood to the brain.